Note: You have reached a page with archived content. Please see How to Find Federal Employees’ Salaries by Name for a newer version of this article.

 - Agencies are often not listed as being under the broad umbrella of the main organization such as the “Department of Agriculture” or the “Department of Veterans Affairs” or the “Veterans Administration.”
 The agencies providing the information have generally opted not to do that.
 Type in “veterans” under the name of the agency and you will see various agencies with this in their name.

 - With smaller agencies, all employees will usually be found under the main heading.
 For example, typing in “Federal Deposit Insurance Corporation” into the box for the agency name will yield results of about 5,923 employees for the agency for fiscal year 2019 located in cities around the U.S.

 - Also, for the main database of federal employees, results are usually organized by city but not by state.
 For example, typing in Tampa will result in finding 6,488 federal employees working in Tampa, Florida for FY 2019.
 Typing in “Florida” to find all employees in the state rather than the name of a city will not provide any names.

 - In some limited cases, agencies chose to release salary data under just a state name rather than a city name.

-We hope that this explanation will be helpful in finding the specific salary information you are seeking.
+We hope that this explanation will be helpful in finding the specific federal employee salary information you are seeking.